sdandu2/NYC-Airbnb-Data-Analysis/README.md

-# NYC-Airbnb-Data-Analysis
+# Airbnb NYC Data Analysis

-This project explores Airbnb listing data from New York City to uncover insights into pricing trends, popular neighborhoods, host activity, and customer preferences.
+This project examines Airbnb listing data in New York City to explore trends in pricing, neighborhood popularity, room types, and seasonal demand.
+Visualizations and data analysis techniques reveal insights into market dynamics and potential factors influencing Airbnb pricing and reviews in NYC.

-## Project Structure
+## Project Overview
-- **data/**: Contains raw and processed datasets used in the analysis.
-- **src/**: Python scripts for data cleaning, feature engineering, and analysis.
-- **notebooks/**: Jupyter notebooks detailing the EDA and preliminary analysis.
-- **outputs/**: Generated figures, charts, and tables from the analysis.
+1. **Data Acquisition**: The dataset is downloaded from Kaggle's Airbnb NYC dataset.
+2. **Data Analysis and Visualization**:
+   - Summary statistics and missing data handling.
+   - Price distribution analysis.
+   - Average price by neighborhood.
+   - Monthly review trends for seasonality insights.
+   - Geographic distribution of listings across neighborhoods.
+   - Identification of high-price listings and top hosts.

-## Getting Started
+## Requirements
-### Prerequisites
-Install the necessary Python packages with:
+Install the required libraries with:
 ```bash
 pip install -r requirements.txt